veloren/book/src/contributors/before-you-contribute.md

 To make your **first contribution**, follow these steps to gain access to our development repository:
 1. Join our collaboration group: https://gitlab.com/veloren/dev.
-2. Ping either Core Developers or Admins on [our Discord](https://veloren.net/joinus/) in the #general channel (or whichever channel seems suitable).
+2. Ping either Core Developers or Admins on [our Discord](https://veloren.net/joinus/) in the #new-contributors channel (or whichever channel seems suitable).
    Let us know of your GitLab username and we'll be able to give you developer permissions.
 3. Head over to https://gitlab.com/veloren/dev/veloren and clone the repository to your computer.
 4. Create a **feature branch** (more details about it below).